 After growing up in regional NSW, Karina studied environmental geology at UNSW Sydney, specialising in soil and mineral chemistry.
 One research project on a Bulgarian archaeology dig and a run-in with grave robbers later, Karina completed her Honours in geology showcasing soil chemistry techniques as a useful tool in identifying past tsunami.
 She then went on to complete her Masters at ANU in Science Communication (Outreach), travelling with the Questacon Science Circus.

-Karina spent several years working professionally for Questacon and later ANU in a variety of outreach, communications and events roles, before returning to CPAS to commence a PhD evaluating the personal and professional impacts of women-only prizes in STEM.
+Karina spent several years working professionally for Questacon and later ANU in a variety of outreach, communications and event management roles, before returning to CPAS to commence a PhD evaluating the perceptions of the purposes and effectiveness of equity and diversity policies in STEM workplaces.

 Graham, I. T., Judd, K., Colchester, D. M., Hager, S., Greig, A., Lay, A. 2018.
 The cause of colour in thomsonite-Ca from Aranga quarry, Northland, New Zealand.
 Australian Journal of Mineralogy, Volume 19 No 2, p.7-13.

 Bishop-Taylor, R., Judd, K. L., Clear, L., Martin, L. 2018.
 ‘Surface soil survey in an archaeological context: the Kazanlak Geoscience Project’, in Ross, S., Sobotkova, A., Tzetkova, J., Connor, S. (eds.)
 The Tundzha Regional Archaeology Project: Surface Survey, Palaeoecology, and Associated Studies in Central and Southeast Bulgaria, 2009-2015 Final Report.
 Barnsley: Oxbow Books, p.51-65.